Forms

 Creating A Form

-On the Forms list page, you’ll see a plus button at the bottom right of your screen, clicking this button will allow you to create a new form.
+On the Forms list page, you’ll see a plus button at the bottom right of your screen, clicking this button will show a pop-up where you can enter the name of your form and set the authentication.

 For more information check out this article.